AdamEssenmacher/MemoryToolkit.Maui/README.md

 MAUI leaks like a toddler's sippy cup.
 It's messy, gross, and feels hopelessly unavoidable.

+MemoryToolkit.Maui V2 is a .NET 10 rebaseline of the original toolkit.
+MAUI 9/10 introduced automatic handler disconnection and a `DisconnectHandlers()` API, so V2 defaults to a less destructive teardown path while keeping the original leak detection and containment tools available for apps that need them.

 MemoryToolkit.Maui offers three primary features to help manage this problem:

 - **Detects leaks** in MAUI views as they happen.